Three Dimensional Z2 Topological Phases enriched by Time-Reversal Symmetry: Abstract

 \section{Abstract}

-We study three dimensional $Z_2$ topological phases enriched by $Z_2^T$ time-reversal symmetry with {\it bosonic} bulk excitations.
-Some of these phases can be constructed by simply coupling the three dimensional symmetry protected topological phases with $Z_2 \times Z_2^T$ symmetry to a deconfined $Z_2$ gauge field.
-Besides these simple phases, we also construct two special root phases, whose boundary can have an extra $Z_2$ topological order in addition to their bulk topological order, and the boundary anyon excitations can have fractional time-reversal transformation $\mathcal{T}$ with $\mathcal{T}^4 = -1$.
-In particular, the boundary $e$ and $m$ anyons of one of the two root phases are interchanged under time-reversal transformation, and they must be degenerate and orthogonal with each other.
-Eventually we obtain $(\mathbb{Z}_2)^2 \oplus (\mathbb{Z}_2)^2$ classification (8 different phases) for $Z_2^T-$enriched $Z_2$ topological phases with bosonic bulk excitations in three dimension.
+We discuss three dimensional $Z_2$ topological phases enriched by the $Z_2^T$ time-reversal symmetry with {\it bosonic} bulk excitations.
+Some of these phases can be constructed by coupling the three dimensional symmetry protected topological phases with $Z_2 \times Z_2^T$ symmetry to a deconfined dynamical $Z_2$ gauge field.
+Besides these simple phases, we also construct a special root phase (phase {\bf 3}) which cannot be interpreted as gauged $Z_2 \times Z_2^T$ SPT phase.
+The $2d$ boundary of these phases can have an extra $Z_2$ topological order in addition to their bulk topological order.
+In one of the possible boundary states of this special root phase (phase {\bf 3}), $Z_2^T$ acts as the ``self-dual" transformation of the boundary topological order, in the sense that the boundary $e$ and $m$ anyons are interchanged under $Z_2^T$.